pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 ---
-title: Connect to TiDB Dedicated via Private Service Connect on Google Cloud
+title: Connect to TiDB Dedicated via Private Service Connect with Google Cloud
-summary: Learn how to connect to your TiDB Cloud cluster via Private Service Connect on Google Cloud.
+summary: Learn how to connect to your TiDB Cloud cluster via Private Service Connect with Google Cloud.
 ---

 # Connect to TiDB Dedicated via Private Service Connect on Google Cloud